 When a person is accused of a crime in Carson City, their case will end up in either municipal court, justice court, or District Court.
 The court that you are going to be in depends on the type and degree of law that has been broken.
-Each of the three types of Carson City courts evaluate their designated cases, but they all assess different levels of cases.
+Each of the three types of Carson City courts evaluates their designated cases, but they all assess different levels of cases.
 The qualified attorneys of Carlson & Work have experience assisting defendants in all three types of court.

-The Carson City municipal court is the base level court.
-The judges of municipal court have limited jurisdiction and hear cases initiated by the Carson City prosecutor.
+The Carson City municipal court is the base-level court.
+The judges of the municipal court have limited jurisdiction and hear cases initiated by the Carson City prosecutor.
 The prosecutor represents the city and alleges that a Carson City law was broken.
 Essentially, this court is responsible for enforcing the Carson City ordinances.
 The most serious degree of crimes that a municipal court judge can hear is one that is punishable by up to one year in jail.
 The most common type of cases that are heard in municipal court are:

 - Traffic violations